bgachara/bgachara.github.io/posts/operating_systems.md

   - message queues
   - shared memory
   - futexes

+- Protocols
+  - This is an agreement on how to communicate
+  - Syntax
+    - How a communocation is specified and structured
+    - Format, order messages are sent and received.
+  - Semantics
+    - What a communication means
+    - Actions taken when transmitting, receiving or when a timer expires.
+  - Described formally by a state machine
+    - often represented as a message transaction diagram.

+- Network Connection
+  - Bidirectional stream of bytes between two processes on possibly different machines
+  - Abstractly, a connection between two endpoints A and B consists of
+    - a queue(bounded buffer) for data sent from A to B.
+    - a queue(bounded buffer) for data sent from B to A.
+  - Socket Abstraction
+    - Endpoint for communication
+    - Communication across the world looks like File I/O.
+    - Queues to temporarily hold results.
+    - Two sockets connected over the network, IPC over network.
+    - Standardized by POSIX.
+    - write adds to output queue(destined for other side)
+    - read removes from input queue.
+    - can read or write to either end.
+    - fd obtained via socket/bind/connect/listen/accept.
+    - Inheritance of fd on fork() facilitates handling each connection in a separate process.
+  - Namespaces for communication over IP.
+    - Hostname
+    - IP address
+    - Port Number
+      - 0-1023: well knowm or system ports
+        - superuser priviliges to bind to one.
+      - 1024 - 49151 are registered ports
+        - assigned by IANA for specific services.
+      - 49152 - 65535(2^16 -1) are dynamic or private
+        - allocated as ephemeral ports.
+    - 5 tuple identifies each
+      - Source IP address
+      - Destination IP address
+      - Source Port Number
+      - Destination Port Number
+      - Protocol
+  - Steps
+    - create server socket
+    - bind it to an address
+    - listen for connection
+    - accept syscall
+    - connection socket
+    - read/write request.
+    - write/read response.
+    - close socket

 ### Error Handling

 - An error is signified via a functions return value and described via a special variable, errno